-- "(a) This Council notes: - That the NHS and social care system face multiple crises of access, staff retention, long waiting times, missed targets and poor outcomes; - (ii) That people across Leicestershire are struggling to access health and care services; - (iii) That despite this, primary care providers have not been given the funding to employ more GPs, leaving qualified doctors facing unemployment; - (iv) That there is a national dentistry crisis as increasing numbers of practitioners leave the NHS; - (v) That the Adult Social Care and Education and Children's Care budgets face significant pressure to continue to deliver savings in 2025/26 in the context of increasing demand for services; - (vi) That difficulty accessing services increases pressure on acute care such as Accident & Emergency as well as undermining overall population health;
+"(a) This Council notes:

+- (i) That the NHS and social care system face multiple crises of access, staff retention, long waiting times, missed targets and poor outcomes: - (ii) That people across Leicestershire are struggling to access health and care services; - (iii) That despite this, primary care providers have not been given the funding to employ more GPs, leaving qualified doctors facing unemployment; - (iv) That there is a national dentistry crisis as increasing numbers of practitioners leave the NHS; - (v) That the Adult Social Care and Education and Children's Care budgets face significant pressure to continue to deliver savings in 2025/26 in the context of increasing demand for services; - (vi) That difficulty accessing services increases pressure on acute care such as Accident & Emergency as well as undermining overall population health; - (vii) That both The King's Fund and the new Secretary of State for Health and Social Care have acknowledged the positive vision the Liberal Democrats have for social care reform and that cross-party working is the only way to achieve this. - (b) This Council advocates for cross-party collaboration both locally through the Health and Wellbeing Board and nationally through a long-term agreement on funding and provision of social care. - (c) This Council resolves to: - (i) Continue to work with local NHS commissioners and providers to ensure and equitable and consistent delivery of health and care funding aligned to national frameworks and policy for residents of Leicestershire;

-- (vii) That both The King's Fund and the new Secretary of State for Health and Social Care have acknowledged the positive vision the Liberal Democrats have for social care reform and that cross-party working is the only way to achieve this. - (b) This Council advocates for cross-party collaboration both locally through the Health and Wellbeing Board and nationally through a long-term agreement on funding and provision of social care. - (c) This Council resolves to: - Request that the ICB ensures an equitable and consistent delivery of health and care services, including access to Continuing Care and Continuing Health Care funding, in line with national policy and frameworks to ensure that the residents of Leicestershire receive a fair deal; - (ii) Request the Secretary of State for Health and Social Care to reconsider his decision to delay critical and long-awaited investment in Leicester's Hospitals, as work is now not expected to start on site until between 2030 and 2035."
+(ii) Request the Secretary of State for Health and Social Care to reconsider his decision to delay critical and long-awaited investment in Leicester's Hospitals, as work is now not expected to start on site until between 2030 and 2035."